 (And if this example was intriguing, check out Kadince, because we really do improve the relationship between the marketing and compliance departments!)

 When you have an idea, gathering support from the CEO shouldn’t be your first stop.
-Instead, focus on wining support throughout your own department or team.
+Instead, focus on winning support throughout your own department or team.
 These are the people most likely to support you and your idea, since they should be able to see how beneficial your idea will be to the institution (assuming your idea focuses on solving a problem your department faces).

 Once you’ve gathered support from your close colleagues, it’s time to work your way up.
 This may mean going to other departments that will be affected should your idea take hold or going to your department head or leader.